 Supportive palliative care might not be the first thing that comes to mind if your child is diagnosed with a serious illness.
 Palliative care for children not only is a key part of caring for your child, but also can be an important source of support for the whole family.

 What are the benefits of palliative care for my child?

-According to the National Institutes of Health (NIH), palliative care can ease the symptoms, discomfort and stress of serious illness for your child and family.
+According to the National Institutes of Health, palliative care can ease the symptoms, discomfort and stress of serious illness for your child and family.
 It can help with your child’s illness and give support to your family by:

 Where can I get more information?

-Project Joy & Hope allows opportunities to participate in programs and services that promote physical and psychosocial care for children with life-limiting illnesses, visit the Project Joy & Hope website.
+To learn more about programs and services that promote physical and psychosocial care for children with life-limiting illnesses, visit the Project Joy & Hope website.

 The Texas Pediatric Palliative Care Consortium offers a parent-to-parent support line at 713-944-6569 or email@example.com.

 How Do I Pay For SPC?

-Palliative care may be paid for by your health insurance or managed care organization, or by state or federal programs such as Medicare or Medicaid.
-Services also may be available for veterans from the Department of Veterans Affairs.
+Palliative care might be paid for by your health insurance or managed care organization, or by state or federal programs such as Medicare or Medicaid.
+Services also might be available for veterans from the Department of Veterans Affairs.